 So, our family requires $40,000 of dividend income each year to cover their expenses and support their standard of living.

-It is important to note that if our family can reduce expenses, the less dividend income they will need.
-And, the sooner our family can live off dividends.
+It is important to note that if our family can reduce expenses, the less money they will need to live off of dividends.
+And, the sooner our family can achieve dividends for life.

 Saving, Investing & The Power of Compounding Dividends To Live Off Of

 As I said at the beginning, living off dividends is not a get rich quick scheme.
 It is important to start saving and investing as early in life as possible.